illinois-stat528/stat528sp24/setup.md

 If you do get this error message, you may need to generate an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), [add your SSH key to your GitHub account](https://docs.github.com/en/enterprise-server@3.0/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), and then [configure SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for this course's GitHub organization (it may say Configure SSO instead of Enable SSO in your SSH and GPG keys GitHub page).

-See Chapter 11 in [Happy Git and GitHub for the useR](https://happygitwithr.com/push-pull-github) for more details.
-Chapter 11 references to Appendix A for shell commands that may help you in your quest to clone my  **stat528sp24** repo in the desired place.